 In early 2017, the Indigenous People’s Council for Marine Mammals (IPCoMM) convened a meeting of village representatives concerning the establishment of a new Alaska Native organization to engage in co-management of polar bears.
 Subsequent meetings culminated in the formation of a new organization, the Alaska Nannut Co-Management Council (ANCC), which has been recognized by the FWS as the successor entity to the Alaska Nanuuq Commission under section 501(2) of the MMPA.
 The council consists of members from 15 tribes that have traditionally harvested polar bears for subsistence.
 Currently, the ANCC is working with the FWS and local communities to develop a harvest management plan.

 What the Commission Is Doing

 The Marine Mammal Commission is working closely with the FWS to promote the conservation of polar bears.
-The Commission participates on U.S. delegations to international polar bear meetings and has a representative on the polar bear recovery team.
+The Commission participates on U.S. delegations to international polar bear meetings and participated on the polar bear recovery team that developed the Polar Bear Conservation Management Plan.
 In those capacities, the Commission is integrally involved in advising the FWS and others on conservation needs and priorities for the species and on steps needed to meet U.S. obligations under the two applicable international agreements.